Preeti Desai

-Preeti Desai is a British actress, supermodel, and former Miss Great Britain.
-She made history by becoming the first woman of Indian descent to win the title in 2006.
+Preeti Desai (born 29 September 1981) is a British film and television actress, and former fashion model.

-Desai made her acting debut with acclaimed film Shor in the City (2011) and was nominated for Best Lead Actress at the South Asian Rising Star Film Awards in New York City in October 2012.

 Desai is listed as the Times of India's 50 Most Desirable Women and People Magazine's 50 Most Beautiful People in 2011.

 Early life

 Desai was born in Middlesbrough, North Yorkshire, England to Hemlata (née Niak) and Jitendra, who have a pyrotechnics company.
 Both of her parents are of Gujarati descent; her father is from Kenya and her mother is from Uganda.
 Her younger sibling Anjlee Desai, is a singer and songwriter.

 Desai attended St Augustine's RC Primary School in Coulby Newham, then to Nunthorpe Secondary school in Nunthorpe, and Middlesbrough College.

 Career

-Miss Great Britain (2006–2007)

-Desai was crowned Miss Cleveland and then went on to win Miss Great Britain in 2006.
-As a British Indian, she was the first woman of Indian heritage to win the title.
-She was crowned Miss Great Britain after the previous winner was disqualified and the country voted her to take over as the winner.